PureGold Mining is now a Madsen case study: CCAA, West Red Lake, restart risk, 2026 metrics, and what mining investors should verify.

 What Changed After West Red Lake Acquired Madsen?

-West Red Lake acquired the Madsen asset in 2023.
+West Red Lake acquired the Madsen asset through the PureGold restructuring process in 2023.
 The company described the transaction as transformational because it added a mine, mill, and Red Lake platform rather than just an exploration property.

 The acquisition terms and asset transition are important because they show that Madsen did not disappear when PureGold failed.
 West Red Lake’s acquisition announcement positioned Madsen as a restart and district-consolidation opportunity.

 By 2025, the story had moved from acquisition to restart execution.
-By early 2026, it moved again from restart execution to declared commercial production.
+By early 2026, it moved again from restart execution to declared commercial production, with readers now able to evaluate disclosed throughput, recoveries, ounces poured, cash position, and future guidance rather than old promotional expectations.

 2026 Status: Commercial Production, but Not a Free Pass